 Migration steps

-2. Migrate books to Decimal's underlying QuickBooks (or NetSuite for Enterprise).
+Migrate books to Decimal's underlying QuickBooks Online (or NetSuite at Enterprise).

-3. Configure AI-categorization rules to match your business.
+Configure AI-categorization rules to match your business's vendors and chart of accounts.

 Not for: Decimal is the wrong fit for true SMBs at the lowest budget; Bench, QuickBooks Live, or Xendoo fit those better at lower cost.